Alberta Children's Hospital Foundation

 - Act as an ACHF ambassador at presentations, donor meetings, third-party, and other events.
 Provide support to other members of the CI team and for ACHF events as required.

 - Provide the essential administrative support required for this role.
 This includes (but is not limited to): maintaining the calendar of events and other resources to assist the third-party process; updating records in the Raiser’s Edge database, monitoring donor activity, pulling queries & reports, ensuring proper coding for gifts, entering actions, relationship & proposals, and conducting data analytics.
 In addition, this role is accountable as the “Raffle Commissioner”, requesting licensing, completing ticket preparation, ticket sales, reporting, and ensuring all AGLC requirements are adhered to.

 Our Ideal Candidate

-- While this role is based out of our office in the Alberta Children’s Hospital, we continue to work remotely at this time.
-This role requires the ability to travel independently within Calgary and, from time to time, through Southern Alberta.
-In addition, evening and weekend work may be required.
+- While this role is based out of our office in the Alberta Children’s Hospital (ACH), we continue to work remotely at this time and would ask that you have a designated workspace in your home environment.

 We hope that in reading our job ad, you love who we are, what we do, and are inspired to apply for this role.
 While we work hard and have high expectations of ourselves, our strong work ethic is balanced by an enthusiastic sense of humor and the ability to have fun along the way.
 The entire team at the Foundation truly embraces the mission and vision to enhance care for children and families.
 Join us as we work towards achieving that vision.